 - 3.1 Employees working in the UK have PAYE Income Tax and National Insurance (Social Security) deducted from their pay by the employer.
-When employees work overseas they may trigger tax and social security obligations in that country and this can have implications for both the employee and the University. - 3.2 Tax and social security can be complex and depend on the specific circumstances and each country's jurisdiction, so specialist advice will need to be taken in advance.
-Restrictions may also be applicable to the UK pension scheme based on the length of the overseas stay and the specific country involved. - 3.3 Tax and social security risks increase may depend on how many employees have/are working in a particular country as well as other activities the University may be undertaking in a country; and whether these activities trigger a corporate presence ('Permanent Establishment').
-Permanent establishment (PE) is an area of focus of most tax authorities and every country has its own measures to identify when business activity stops being sporadic or short-term and reaches a level that will prompt PE and subsequent double taxation for either employment taxes or corporation taxes or both. - 3.4 The greater presence physical presence and the more time spent collectively by employees from any part of the University in one country, the more the risk of additional tax obligations for individuals and the University increases. - 3.5 Failure to comply with the necessary tax filing requirements, withholding and reporting obligations, as well as not managing a PE correctly, could lead to serious ramifications such as: - high penalties; - interest charges; - reputational damage; - significant cost repercussions; - unfunded corporate tax liabilities; - indirect tax cost in a country if appropriate VAT registrations have not been made; - increased audits from tax authorities resulting in increased management time and cost being incurred; - imprisonment or detention when entering/leaving the UK, in severe cases.
+When employees work overseas they may trigger tax and social security obligations in that country and this can have implications for both the employee and the University. - 3.2 Tax and social security can be complex and depend on the specific circumstances and rules of each country's jurisdiction, so specialist advice will need to be taken in advance.
+Restrictions may also be applicable to the UK pension scheme based on the length of the overseas stay and the specific country involved. - 3.3 Tax and social security risks increase may depend on how many employees have/are working in a particular country as well as other activities the University may be undertaking in a country; and whether these activities trigger a corporate presence ('Permanent Establishment' in another country).
+Permanent establishment (PE) is an area of focus of most tax authorities and every country has its own measures to identify when business activity stops being sporadic or short-term and reaches a level that will prompt a PE and subsequent double taxation for either employment taxes or corporation taxes or both. - 3.4 The more employees are physically present in one country and the more time employees spend overseas, the higher the risk of tax reporting obligations for both individuals and the University in the country of destination. - 3.5 Failure to comply with the necessary tax filing requirements, withholding, shadow payroll and reporting obligations, as well as not managing a PE risk correctly, could lead to serious ramifications such as: - high penalties; - interest charges; - reputational damage; - significant cost repercussions; - unfunded corporate tax liabilities; - indirect tax cost in a country if appropriate VAT registrations have not been made; - increased audits from tax authorities resulting in increased management time and cost being incurred; - imprisonment or detention when entering/leaving the UK, in severe cases.